Medtronic: Business units and subsidiaries

-CRDM
+Acute care and monitoring

+Acute care and monitoring (ACM) is based out of Lafayette, Colorado and produces non-invasive sensors and monitoring products, used for patient monitoring in the hospital and home settings.
+It has absorbed the portfolios of acquired companies, including Covidien, Nellcor, Somanetics, Aspect Medical Systems, Oridion Medical and Zephyr Technology.
+This business unit produces pulse oximetry, capnography, and bispectral index sensors, patient monitors, remote patient monitoring software, and electronic medical record connectivity software.

+Cardiac rhythm disease management

 Cardiac rhythm disease management (CRDM) is the oldest and largest of Medtronic's business units.
 Its work in heart rhythm therapies dates back to 1957 when Bakken developed the first wearable heart pacemaker to treat abnormally slow heart rates.
 Since then, it has expanded its expertise in electrical stimulation to treat other cardiac rhythm diseases.
 It has also made an effort to address overall disease management by adding diagnostic and monitoring capabilities to many of its devices.
 An independently-operating Dutch pacemaker manufacturer, Vitatron, acquired by Medtronic in 1986, is now a European subsidiary of the unit.
 Medtronic and Vitatron pacemakers are interrogated and programmed by Medtronic Carelink Model 2090 Programmer for Medtronic and Vitatron Devices; they use separate interfaces.

 In 2007, Medtronic recalled its Sprint Fidelis product, the flexible wires, or leads, which connect a defibrillator to the interior of the heart.
 The leads were found to be failing at an unacceptable rate, resulting in unnecessary shocks or no shocks when needed; either can be lethal.
 The scope of the problem continues to be a matter of research.
 Studies since the recall, disputed by Medtronic, suggest that the failure rate of already-implanted Sprint Fidelis leads is increasing exponentially.
 Medtronic's liability is limited by various court decisions.